Meaning

 Legal

-This form of due diligence ensures that there is no involvement of legal issues in business investment or procurement.
+Legal due diligence analyzes and understands the legal risk associated with the company and ensures that there is no involvement of legal issues in business investment or procurement.
+It analyzes the corporate structure, commercial contract, employee contract, environmental laws, etc.

 Tax

-This due diligence focuses on making sure that seller’s firm does not hold any past tax liability that may be passed on to the acquiring firm.
+Tax due diligence focuses on making sure that the seller’s firm does not hold any past tax liability that may be passed on to the acquiring firm.

 Operational